About us

 These wonderful people donate their time to write posts and inspire with their contributions to ancient world studies

-Aimee is a classicist currently undertaking her PhD at Macquarie University, investigating the literary construction of Livia from antiquity to the early modern period.
+Aimee is a classicist who recently completed her PhD at Macquarie University, investigating the literary construction of Livia from antiquity to the early modern period.
 Her research interests include early Roman imperial history, imperial consorts, gender and the literary representation of women, and the reception of antiquity, particularly in the medieval period.

 In addition, she is keenly interested in pedagogical practices and how we can improve the teaching of ancient world studies, making it more relevant for today’s world.
 Working as a learning skills adviser and a learning designer, she’s helped improve the learning and teaching of a number of fields and she’s eager to bring these skills to our field.